quicwg/base-drafts/draft-ietf-quic-recovery.md

 an ACK immediately when receiving a second ack-eliciting packet.

-In order to accelerate loss recovery and reduce timeouts, the receiver SHOULD send an immediate ACK after it receives an out-of-order packet. it could send immediate ACKs for in-order packets for a period of time that SHOULD NOT exceed 1/8 RTT unless more out-of-order packets arrive.
+In order to accelerate loss recovery and reduce timeouts, the receiver SHOULD send an immediate ACK after it receives an out-of-order packet.
+It could send immediate ACKs for in-order packets for a period of time that SHOULD NOT exceed 1/8 RTT unless more out-of-order packets arrive.
 If every packet arrives out-of- order, then an immediate ACK SHOULD be sent for every received packet.